jsNikos/xdrive/README.md

 # admin page
-- show all drivers, there status and location
+- show all drivers, their status and location

 # customer page
 - show to customer only 3 nearest available drivers